rohan598/Todo-List-JBoss-Application-Server/README.md

 	iv.
 Go to main folder add module.xml file and mysql-connector-java-5.1.29-bin.jar, which can found in the contents of the CD

-		(NOTE: NO OTHER MYSQL CONNECTOR CAN BE USED SO ENSURE THAT THE ONE WHICH COMES WITH THE CD HAS BEEN ADDED TO THE main FOLDER)

 **8**.
 Open mysql in console (terminal) or MySQL Workbench and